SSWConsulting/SSW.Rules.Content/rules/how-to-justify-your-rates/rule.md

 In the bespoke software space, this is easy, as your clients are not buying something generic, and quality matters.
 Here's how we do it:

 <!--endintro-->

 From our research, our rates are in the top 1/3<sup>rd</sup> of our Australian competitors, and I understand that this can seem high, so let's try to highlight a few reasons why we more than justify these high rates:

-* Statistically, more than half of all IT projects fail
+Statistically, more than half of all IT projects fail...
-    * SSW has been around for over 25 years and has only ever had 2 failed projects
+* SSW has been around for over 25 years and has only ever had 2 failed projects!

-* We ensure this through the following:
+We ensure this through the following:
 * Our Lean Startup methodologies mean we focus clearly on the [Minimum Viable Product](/spec-do-you-create-an-initial-release-plan-and-ballpark)
-    * A strong and strict [Scrum process](https&#58;//www.ssw.com.au/ssw/Consulting/Scrum.aspx) gives visibility into priorities, progress, and problems to the whole team and the Product Owner
+* A strong and strict [Scrum process](https://www.ssw.com.au/ssw/Consulting/Scrum.aspx) gives visibility into priorities, progress, and problems to the whole team and the Product Owner
 * Our arduous [hiring process](https&#58;//www.ssw.com.au/ssw/Employment/Employment.aspx) ensures we only have the most technically proficient consultants with the best communication skills
-    * A strong focus on [rules and best practices](/rules-to-better-scrum-using-tfs) ensure that we are consistently delivering high-quality solutions
+* A strong focus on [rules and best practices](https://www.ssw.com.au/rules/) ensure that we are consistently delivering high-quality solutions
-    * Our [community involvement](https&#58;//www.ssw.com.au/ssw/Events/) (User groups, Hack Days, MS Events, etc.)  helps us to rub shoulders with the other thought leaders in our industry  and stay ahead of the game
+* Our [community involvement](https://www.ssw.com.au/ssw/Events/) (User groups, Hack Days, MS Events, etc.)  helps us to rub shoulders with the other thought leaders in our industry  and stay ahead of the game
-    * Our strong [partnership with Microsoft](https&#58;//www.ssw.com.au/ssw/Company/AboutUs.aspx) (our owner is 1 of only 3 Microsoft Regional Directors in Australia) makes sure we have support when we need it
+* Our strong [partnership with Microsoft](https://www.ssw.com.au/ssw/Company/AboutUs.aspx) (our owner is 1 of only 3 Microsoft Regional Directors in Australia) makes sure we have support when we need it